maurice1808/Master-Thesis-2022/README.md

 model type 2, MLP + MLM with clip frozen:<br />
 MLM+MLP.py ‘clip model’ ‘batch_size’ ‘dataset’ ‘smalltest’<br />
 MLM+MLP.py = file name<br />
-‘clip model’ = 32base for the small clip model, 14large for large model, 14large336 for largest model ‘batch_size’ = batch size used in training loop ‘dataset’ = dataset used to train and test on, flickr30k for flickr dataset, mscoco for MS COCO 2014 dataset ‘smalltest’ = False by default, set to True to cut down the training and test sets to very small number of samples to do a test run
+‘clip model’ = 32base for the small clip model, 14large for large model, 14large336 for largest model<br />
+‘batch_size’ = batch size used in training loop<br />
+‘dataset’ = dataset used to train and test on, flickr30k for flickr dataset, mscoco for MS COCO 2014 dataset<br />
+‘smalltest’ = False by default, set to True to cut down the training and test sets to very small number of samples to do a test run<br />

-Example command line:
+Example command line: <br />
-python MLP+MLM.py 32base 64 flickr30k True
+python MLP+MLM.py 32base 64 flickr30k True<br />

-model type 3, MLP + MLM with clip unfrozen:
+model type 3, MLP + MLM with clip unfrozen:<br />
-MLP+MLM+CLIP.py is the exact same, example command line: python MLP+MLM+CLIP.py 32base 64 flickr30k True
+MLP+MLM+CLIP.py is the exact same, example command line:<br />
+python MLP+MLM+CLIP.py 32base 64 flickr30k True<br />

-model type 4, optimize a text encoder given an already trained image encoder: textencoder.py has 1 small difference, at the end of the line you have to type the filename of the image encoder that you want to use.
-For example: python textencoder.py 32base 64 flickr30k True image_encoder.pt
+model type 4, optimize a text encoder given an already trained image encoder:<br />
+textencoder.py has 1 small difference, at the end of the line you have to type the filename of the image encoder that you want to use.
+For example:<br />
+python textencoder.py 32base 64 flickr30k True image_encoder.pt<br />

-if you don’t want to use a small test, put: python textencoder.py 32base 64 flickr30k False image_encoder.pt
+if you don’t want to use a small test, put:<br />
+python textencoder.py 32base 64 flickr30k False image_encoder.pt<br />